 Adhering to federal safety regulations is a must, but depending on what state you're in, there may be more expected of your business.
 When stocking and replenishing your first aid kit, ensure that you have the proper materials to meet both sets of standards.
-The National Registry of Food Safety Professionals has a handy overview of the food safety regulations for each state.
+The Food & Drug Administration(FDA) requires employees to the use single-use gloves over

 3. Emphasize food safety

 Food safety should be a top priority in any kitchen.
 This, of course, relies foremost on your employees following proper sanitation procedures, but also on ensuring your workers can adequately dress and cover cuts and other wounds when they're in the middle of a shift.
 For example, if one of your line cooks cuts him- or herself on a knife, he or she will need bandages, finger tape and gloves to prevent the injury from coming in contact with any food or preparation surface.